-Everything seemed to be going well for Tyler, who showed exceptional talent as a violinist, allowing him to take part in an orchestra comprised mostly of older students.
+Everything seemed to be going well for Tyler, who showed exceptional talent as a violinist, allowing him to participate in an orchestra comprised mostly of older students.
 In addition to this, Tyler began to date men.
-His college roommate Dharum Ravi respected Tyler’s request for privacy and Tyler entered a relatively happy part of his life for the first time.
-However, what Tyler didn’t know is that Ravi had set up a hidden camera in their room and began sharing intimate footage of Tyler and his dates with his friends.
-The footage went viral and Tyler became the target of intense ridicule.
+His college roommate Dharum Ravi respected Tyler’s request for privacy, and Tyler entered a relatively happy part of his life for the first time.
+However, Tyler didn’t know that Ravi had set up a hidden camera in their room and began sharing intimate footage of Tyler and his dates with his friends.
+The footage went viral, and Tyler became the target of intense ridicule.

 Beth called Eileen to thank her for her efforts in attempting to give Beth a positive outlook on life.
 Eileen noticed the sound of wind in the background and, given the emotional nature of the phone call and foreknowledge of Beth’s mental health troubles, Eileen asked with concern where Beth was calling from.
 She confessed that she was standing on the other side of the rails at the Humber Bridge.
 Despite Eileen’s efforts to calm her, Beth ended the phone call after informing her that a Police officer was coming.

-The officer reportedly said to Beth “please don’t do this in front of me”, which was part of the officer’s training.
-However, at that point Beth tragically jumped into the water below.
-It wasn’t until May 24th, that her body was discovered by a fisherman on a neighbouring shore.
+The officer reportedly said to Beth, “please don’t do this in front of me,” which was part of the officer’s training.
+However, at that point, Beth tragically jumped into the water below.
+It wasn’t until May 24th that a fisherman discovered her body on a neighbouring shore.

 On December 28th, 2014, Leelah Alcorn committed suicide by walking into the path of a truck.
-Prior to the incident, she had scheduled a post on her public Tumblr page to go live after her death.
+Before the incident, she had scheduled a post on her public Tumblr page to go live after her death.

-In her final message, Leelah stated “my death has to mean something”.
-She wrote about her struggles as a young transgender woman, detailing her wish to live as a woman with her Christian parents, who had denied her request, claiming it to be an insult to God.
-The post broke the hearts of thousands of readers, who actively shared the message in order to publicize the tragedy.
+In her final message, Leelah stated, “my death has to mean something.”
+She wrote about her struggles as a young transgender woman, detailing her to wish to live as a woman with her Christian parents, who had denied her request, claiming it to be an insult to God.
+The post broke the hearts of thousands of readers, who actively shared the message to publicize the tragedy.

 After her death, Leelah’s mother still refused to use female pronouns for her daughter and would only refer to her by her given name of Joshua.
 She also refused to allow Leelah’s best friend, who had supported her decision to live as a woman, to attend the funeral.

 The horrific death created a platform for many transgender people, both young and old, to speak openly about their gender identity.
-The exposure Leelah’s suicide message was given on social media opened the minds of many people who previously had no interest in understanding transgender issues.
+In addition, the exposure Leelah’s suicide message was given on social media opened the minds of many people who previously had no interest in understanding transgender issues.

 At the age of 6, Samantha Kuberski is one of the youngest ever recorded cases of suicide.

 After being sent to her room following an argument with her mother, Samantha was later discovered to have hanged herself by attaching a belt to the bar of an unused crib.
-Samantha, before retreating to her room, announced to her family that she was going to kill herself.
-However, due to her young age, many sceptics wondered if Samantha truly had the intention of killing herself, or whether the tragedy was actually a horrible accident.
-The question of whether or not a 6 year old can really be fully aware that she was going to end her life, remains unanswered.
+Before retreating to her room, Samantha announced to her family that she was going to kill herself.
+However, due to her young age, many sceptics wondered if Samantha truly intended to kill herself or whether the tragedy was actually a horrible accident.
+The question of whether or not a 6-year-old can really be fully aware that she was going to end her life remains unanswered.

 The true reason behind Samantha ending her own life may never truly be understood, yet the event was still a dreadful tragedy for the family and friends of the young girl.

-12 year old Evan Ziemniak, committed suicide in March 2016 by hanging himself, after ongoing incidents of bullying at his school.
+Another case involved 12-year-old Evan Ziemniak, who committed suicide in March 2016 by hanging himself after ongoing incidents of bullying at his school.

-Evan enjoyed normal things for a 12 year old, including the popular game Minecraft.
+Evan enjoyed normal things for a 12-year-old, including the popular game Minecraft.
 He also had an active interest in the Civil War and collecting old coins.
-He was considered by everyone to be a polite young boy with lots of potential.
+Everyone considered him to be a polite young boy with lots of potential.

-In 2015, a Nigerian online gang tricked 17 year old Northern Irish Ronan Hughes into sending them intimate photos of himself, they attempted to blackmail him into sending them thousands of pounds to prevent them posting the photos to his Facebook account.
+In 2015, a Nigerian online gang tricked 17-year-old Northern Irish Ronan Hughes into sending them intimate photos of himself.
+They attempted to blackmail him into sending them thousands of pounds to prevent them from posting the photos to his Facebook account.

 Until he decided to be open about his sexuality, Kenneth Weishuhn was described as a happy and popular young man.
 When Kenneth came out about his sexuality, he became the target of bullying from students within his school year group and his older sister’s also.

-The bullying began online, when a hateful Facebook group was created by Kenneth’s former friends.
+The bullying began online when Kenneth’s former friends created a hateful Facebook group.
 In addition to this, bullies began to phone him making death threats due to his sexuality.
 Despite the messages he was receiving, Kenneth disregarded the subject when his mother brought it up, claiming it was nothing serious.

-Sadly, Kenneth committed suicide by hanging on April 15th 2012 at the young age of 14.
-Although his mother was saddened by the event, she was in two minds about pressing charges against those who drove her son to commit suicide.
+Sadly, Kenneth committed suicide by hanging on April 15th, 2012, at the young age of 14.
+Although the event saddened his mother, she was in two minds about pressing charges against those who drove her son to commit suicide.
 Even though she felt justice against her son needed to be served, and somehow bullying had to stop, she was reluctant to take another child away from their parents.

-After attending his first year as a sophomore at Greenwich High School in Connecticut, Bart Palosz committed suicide using the family owned shot gun.
-Friends of the 15 year old boy, claimed that Bart has suffered years of bullying, due to his physical appearance and Polish background.
+After attending his first year as a sophomore at Greenwich High School in Connecticut, Bart Palosz committed suicide using the family-owned shotgun.
+Friends of the 15-year-old boy claimed that Bart had suffered years of bullying due to his physical appearance and Polish background.
 The teen was mocked for being tall—6 foot 3 inches (190cm)—and for having a Polish accent.
-Although his friends described him as being a little awkward in his appearance, he was considered to be a young man with a sweet heart who generally related to adults more than students his own age.
+Although his friends described him as a little awkward in his appearance, he was considered a young man with a sweet heart who generally related to adults more than students his own age.